AnupamaShaji99/AI_Powered-Customer-Profitability-Executive-Analytics-Platform-/README.md

 * Which demographic groups contribute the most profitability?
 * Where should retention and growth efforts be prioritised?

-This project addresses these questions through customer profitability analysis, Customer Lifetime Value (CLV) segmentation and RFM customer segmentation.
+This project addresses these questions through customer profitability analysis, Customer Lifetime Value (CLV) segmentation and Recency Frequency Monetary(RFM) customer segmentation.

 ---